Scenes from a Roman Century

 Author(s)

 David Lane has lived in Rome since 1972, has written for The Guardian and the Financial Times, and was The Economist’s business and finance correspondent for Italy from 1994 to 2013.
+He was an officer in the Royal Navy from 1961 to 1966.
 His books include Berlusconi’s Shadow; Into the Heart of the Mafia; Italian Electricity; and two volumes of memoir.